-Unlike in standard method by-right developments for small-scale attainable housing where site consolidation is limited, the AHOM is intended to encourage assembly of land along the identified corridors.
-The minimum usable area is recommended to be set at twice the minimum area for a detached house within the underlying zone to ensure enough land to effectively utilize the density and building types available under the AHOM.
+Unlike in standard method by-right developments for small-scale Attainable Housing where site consolidation is limited, the AHOM is intended to encourage assembly of land along the identified corridors.
+The minimum usable area is recommended to be set at two times the minimum area for a detached house within the underlying zone to ensure enough land to effectively utilize the density and building types available under the AHOM.